 - You get full camera controls on the iPhone, live video in OBS

-Note on latency: Expect several seconds of delay, especially with 4K streaming.
-This works fine for live streaming to platforms (YouTube/Twitch already have delay), but may not be suitable for real-time monitoring or live events where immediate feedback is needed.
+Note on latency: RTMP has inherent buffering delay, typically 1-2 seconds with a native arm64 container.
+This works fine for live streaming to platforms (YouTube/Twitch already have delay), but may not be suitable for applications where sub-second latency is critical.

 Setup RTMP Server